 - Address of MDF2 or MDF3.

+LI_X1 is also used to modify active interception being controlled by the TF, to terminate interception when required and to query the TF of the status of interception, including the status of interception at the triggered POIs under the control of the TF.

 The exact nature of the information passed depends on the role of the TF.

 START OF CHANGE 4